ma-shamshiri/Pacman-Game/README.md

 <img src="gif/All Corners.gif" alt="Animated gif DFS Algorithm" height="420px" width="420px">
 </p>

-<h2> :six: Scenario 6: Corners Problem - Admissible and Consistent Heuristic</h2>
+<h2>Scenario 6: Corners Problem - Admissible and Consistent Heuristic</h2>
 <p>I have implemented a non-trivial non-negative consistent heuristic function that returns 0 at every goal state and never returns a negative value.</p>
 <p>This function is both <b><i>Admissible</b></i> and <b><i>Consistent</b></i> and has been written in <code>searchAgents.py.</code></p>